From digital-innovation-agents

 The plan file is part of the artifact report in the Handoff Ritual.

-Plan Coverage Gate (binding, runs before Status flips to Active).
+Plan Coverage Gate (binding, runs before Status flips to In Progress).

 Regardless of which agent produced the plan, the skill checks four things against the source artifacts.
 The check happens AFTER the plan body is persisted and BEFORE implementation begins.
 If any item fails, the flow loops: update the affected artifact, then re-run the gate.
 No code is written while an item is open.